Sheffield & District Law Society: Membership

 Membership of the Society has traditionally been open to any solicitor practising within 25 miles of the Society's offices in Sheffield, but recent changes to its constitution mean that membership is open to all.
 Membership is available on an individual or corporate basis, and is also open to barristers and students.

 Annual dinner

-The Society's annual dinner, held every year on the first Friday of February, is also known as the Yorkshire Law Banquet, and is one of the most prestigious events in the legal calendar.
+The Society's annual dinner, held every year on the first Friday of February since 1876, is also known as the Yorkshire Law Banquet, and is one of the most prestigious events in the legal calendar.
 The dinner used to be held at the ancient Cutlers' Hall in Sheffield, however since 2021, the annual dinner was held at Royal Victoria Hotel and past speakers have included the Master of the Rolls Sir Anthony Clarke, the former Deputy Prime Minister Nick Clegg, the former Home Secretary David Blunkett and the well-known director of Liberty Shami Chakrabarti.